Vietnam.vn - Nền tảng quảng bá Việt Nam

 Ms. Ha Thi Khanh Van informed that the Department has directed and requested schools to continue to count the damage to facilities, teaching equipment, textbooks, and school supplies for schools and students, and at the same time, mobilize support from mass organizations and people to promptly overcome the damage...
 Up to now, 100% of schools in Lang Son have resumed teaching and learning.

-During the inspection, the delegation members and Lang Son province exchanged and discussed plans to overcome the damage caused by storm No. 3 to schools; receiving and using funding effectively; supporting teachers and students severely affected by natural disasters; and implementing teaching and learning to ensure the time and progress of the school year.
+During the inspection, the delegation members and Lang Son province exchanged and discussed plans to overcome the damage caused by storm No. 3 to schools; receiving and using funding effectively; supporting teachers and students severely affected by natural disasters; and implementing teaching and learning to ensure time and progress of the school year.

 Deputy Minister of Education and Training Pham Ngoc Thuong shared the difficulties with Lang Son province, including the education sector.
 At the same time, he acknowledged and highly appreciated the province's efforts and proactive spirit in implementing measures to prevent, combat and overcome the damage caused by the storm, especially in the education sector.

-The Deputy Minister requested that the education sector of Lang Son province continue to review and grasp the situation of affected teachers and students to promptly provide material and spiritual support; review damaged equipment, facilities, and schools to synthesize and report to the Ministry for timely support plans.
+The Deputy Minister requested the education sector of Lang Son province to continue to review and grasp the situation of affected teachers and students to promptly provide material and spiritual support; review damaged equipment, facilities, and schools to synthesize and report to the Ministry for timely support plans.

-The entire sector continues to clean and disinfect schools after the storm, especially those with boarding meals; organize teaching activities well, pay attention to the progress of the school year, have plans to organize make-up classes for students who have to miss school due to the storm; proactively respond to natural disasters, do not be subjective, and focus on prevention.
+The entire sector continues to clean and disinfect schools after the storm, especially those with boarding meals; organize teaching activities well, pay attention to the progress of the school year, and have plans to organize make-up classes for students who have to miss school due to the storm; proactively respond to natural disasters, not be subjective, and focus on prevention.

 The Deputy Minister hopes that the Provincial People's Committee and the Provincial Red Cross will continue to pay attention to supporting the education sector to overcome the consequences of storm No. 3, especially at preschool and primary levels.

-Previously, on the afternoon of September 14, a working delegation from the Ministry of Education and Training inspected the damage caused by storm No. 3 to the education sector in Trang Dinh district (Lang Son province) and provided 200 million VND in support to overcome the damage caused by natural disasters./.
+Previously, on the afternoon of September 14, a working delegation from the Ministry of Education and Training inspected the damage caused by storm No. 3 to the education sector in Trang Dinh district (Lang Son province) and provided VND200 million in support to overcome the damage caused by natural disasters./.

 The Ministry of Transport has actively coordinated with local authorities to urgently restore road infrastructure to serve search and rescue and transport essential goods to serve people after storm No. 3.